 Attention and Memory in Young Children Study:

 There are many different tasks that have been used in the past to study the attentional abilities of both babies and adults.
-Our goal in this study is to determine whether these adapted tasks measure the same capabilities in children 2.5 to 5 years old.
-During this study, children will participate in 3 different types of attentional tasks: Bubble-Popping Task, Visual Search Task, and the Flanker Task.
+Our goal in this study is to determine whether these adapted tasks measure the same capabilities in children 2.5 to 6 years old.
+During this study, children will participate in up to 4 different types of attentional tasks: Bubble-Popping Task, Visual Search Task, IOWA Task, and the Flanker Task.
 This project is in collaboration with UW Madison’s SPACE lab under the direction of Dr. Vanessa Simmering.